SirJamesClarkMaxwell/MVVM/tasks.md

 to-do:

-1) Move all data into ApplicationData class
-2) Menu bar
+1) Menu bar
-3) Proper documenation with local website
+2) Proper documenation with local website
-4)  Add file type recognition <!-- Partially done-->****
-5) add possiblibity to chaning shortcuts via keybord
+3) add possiblibity to chaning shortcuts via keybord
-6) update trello board
+4) update trello board
+5) Add file type recognition <!-- Partially done-->****
-7) add docs for this module, with explonation how to define new shortcuts (long term task)
+6) add docs for this module, with explonation how to define new shortcuts (long term task)

 done:
 1) Adding buttons in Dev-Tool